By Tim Lambert

 When Britain adopted the Gregorian calendar in 1752 and 2 September was followed by 14 September there were riots and demands of ‘give us back our 11 days!’ because people thought their lives were being shortened by 11 days

-It is doubtful if these riots really took place although changing the calendar was certainly unpopular and some people continued to celebrate Christmas Day using the old calendar for long afterwards.
+It is doubtful if these riots really took place although changing the calendar was certainly unpopular and some people continued to celebrate Christmas Day using the old calendar for long afterward.

 Dr. Guillotin invented the Guillotine